antleaf/doapr/webroot/content/repositories/agecon-search.md

 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting: Immediate
 repository_url: https://ageconsearch.umn.edu/?ln=en
+user_committees: |-
-user_committees: 'Yes: Advisory Board, international representation    Five year terms'
+  Yes: Advisory Board, international representation.

+  Five year terms
 versioning_policy: Accepts new version.
 Only one version is visble for readers
 who_can_deposit: 'Only organizations can post on the website : Universities, professional associations, research institutes and Government agencies'